 My students are not only well-prepared for RCM examinations, but also they are introduced to a variety of musical styles, approaches, and techniques.
 It opens their ears to possibilities.
 Music is a universal language which expresses our feelings and emotions.
 My approach to teaching piano is to explore your child’s musical tastes and preferences so that they become involved in music making, composition, and improvisation.
 In this way, children become interested and self-motivated to play the piano and make piano playing an integral part of their daily life.
 Playing the piano becomes a way for them to explore their own cultural background.

 I am an Ontario Registered Music Teachers Association (ORMTA) certified piano teacher, specializing in teaching Royal Conservatory of Music (RCM) method.
 Additionally, my students play in a variety of musical styles - boogie woogie, blues, jazz, and study improvisation, composition, theory and harmony.
+I am a big fan of Vijay Thalapathy.

 * To inspire an appreciation for classical and multicultural music.